CounterHit Compact Review

 2. You can customize its art with vinyl.

 If you are willing to have your Compact’s art printed on vinyl, we at The Arcade Stick would be glad to provide you the design through our service.
-Here are some samples by our artist Gilbert Han for a similarly sized controller:
+Here are is a sample by our artist Budi Kurniawan for this controller:

 Additionally, you can enjoy a different colored keycaps to go on your Compact, and you can choose the enclosure’s color as well.